983632847/WebUAV-3M/README.md

 If you find the dataset and toolkits useful in your research, please consider citing:

     @inproceedings{WebUAV_3M_2022,
-        title={WebUAV-3M: A Benchmark Unveiling the Power of Million-Scale Deep UAV Tracking}, author = {Chunhui Zhang, and Guanjie Huang, and Li Liu, and Shan Huang, and Yinan Yang, and Yuxuan Zhang, and Xiang Wan, and Shiming Ge}, journal = {arXiv:2201.07425},
+        title={WebUAV-3M: A Benchmark for Unveiling the Power of Million-Scale Deep UAV Tracking}, author = {Chunhui Zhang, and Guanjie Huang, and Li Liu, and Shan Huang, and Yinan Yang, and Xiang Wan, and Shiming Ge, and Dacheng Tao}, journal = {arXiv:2201.07425},
         year = {2022}
       }